mattischrome/console-blog/content/posts/about-the-album-digest/index.md

 - Music
 - Nineteen
 title: About the Album Digest
-heroImage: ../../assets/images/defaultHero.jpg
-description: I haven't written one of my monthly album digests for over a year.
-The reasons mostly boil down to a
 ---
 I haven't written one of my monthly album digests for over a year.
 The reasons mostly boil down to a lack of time and motivation but other factors include the changing way in which I listen to music.
 I bought more albums on vinyl and only a small proportion of those were recently released music.
 Meanwhile, the attractions of Spotify's release radar proved too great to resist: it is a very convenient way to consume new music.